robertozoia/weread/README.md

 ## Dependencies

 *  The script has been tested on Python 2.7.3.
-I have not tested it in Python 3.
+I has not been tested in Python 3.
 *  No additional libraries are needed.

 ## Usage